CaroWima/TTT/README.md

 For the code I followed this tutorial on youtube: https://www.youtube.com/watch?v=Rzhcb4M9-0Q&ab_channel=JustinKim

-I don't think I will be able to replicate this by heatr, but I do feel like I have a deeper understanding of JS.
+I don't think I will be able to replicate this by heart, but I do feel like I have a deeper understanding of JS.